Skip to content

 A tired driver is one of the most dangerous hazards on the road.
 That’s especially true if the driver is operating a tractor-trailer.
 The additional size and weight of a tractor-trailer compared to even the biggest SUV mean that these trucks strike with a lot more force in a crash.
 This leads to more serious, if not fatal, injuries.

-If you’ve been injured in an accident involving a fatigued truck driver, you should speak with a knowledgeable truck accident attorney right away.
+If you’ve been injured in an accident involving a fatigued truck driver, you should speak with a knowledgeable Binghamton truck accident attorney right away.
 Attorney Scott C. Gottlieb is here to help you pursue the full compensation you need after a devastating accident.
 To schedule a free consultation on your case, contact us now.

 What Is Fatigued Driving?